Humphrey, Duke of Gloucester

 Humphrey of Lancaster, Duke of Gloucester (3 October 1390 – 23 February 1447) was an English prince, soldier and literary patron.
 He was, and styled himself as, "son, brother and uncle of kings", being the fourth and youngest son of Henry IV of England, the brother of Henry V, and the uncle of Henry VI.
 Gloucester fought in the Hundred Years' War and acted as Lord Protector of England during the minority of his nephew.
-A controversial figure, he has been characterised as reckless, unprincipled, and fractious, but is also noted for his intellectual activity and for being the first significant English patron of humanism, in the context of the Renaissance.
+He was a controversial political figure whose actions and policies generated both support and opposition among his contemporaries and later historians.
+Assessments of his career note his involvement in political conflicts as well as his engagement with intellectual circles, including his role as an early English patron of humanist scholarship, in the context of the Renaissance.

 Unlike his brothers, Humphrey was given no major military command by his father, instead receiving an intellectual upbringing.
 Created Duke of Gloucester in 1414, he participated in Henry V's campaigns during the Hundred Years' War in France: he fought at Agincourt in 1415 and at the conquest of Normandy in 1417–9.
-Following the king's death in 1422, Gloucester became one of the leading figures in the regency government of the infant Henry VI.
+Following the king's death in 1422, Gloucester, as Lord Protector, became one of the leading figures during the minority of Henry VI.
 He proved a rash, impulsive, unscrupulous and troublesome figure, he quarrelled constantly with his brother, John, Duke of Bedford and uncle, Cardinal Henry Beaufort and went so far as to violently prosecute a dispute with the Duke of Burgundy, a key English ally in France, over conflicting claims to lands in the Low Countries.